-We’re sharing some simple tips from the mental health experts at Beyond Blue to help you cope with any anxiety, distress or concern related to coronavirus (COVID-19) - especially if you’re in a hotspot and need to follow stay-at-home restrictions (again).
+Here are some tips from the mental health experts at Beyond Blue to help you cope with any anxiety, distress or concern related to coronavirus (COVID-19).

 How can you deal with anxiety, distress and concern related to the coronavirus (COVID-19) pandemic?

-The team at Beyond Blue, one of Australia’s leading mental health organisations, has put together some tips to help you manage your mental health in the current context.
+The team at Beyond Blue, one of Australia’s leading mental health organisations, has put together some tips to help you manage your mental health during current restrictions.

 Tips for looking after your mental health from Beyond Blue: